-The illustration below details the approximate water temperature for each mark on the Gas Control (Thermostat) Temperature Dial.
+The illustration at the left details the approximate water temperature for each mark on the Gas Control (Thermostat) Temperature Dial.

 ADANGER: Hotter water increases the potential for Hot Water SCALDS.

 ADANGER!
 LIQUEFIED PETROLEUM (LP - PROPANE OR BUTANE) AND NATURAL GAS MODELS